Michael Chang

 Michael Te-pei Chang (born February 22, 1972) is an American former professional tennis player and coach.
 He was ranked world No. 2 by the Association of Tennis Professionals (ATP) in 1996.
 Chang is the youngest man in history to win a singles major, winning the 1989 French Open at 17 years and 109 days old.
+He is the first tennis player of Asian descent, male or female, to win a Grand Slam singles title.
 He won a total of 34 ATP Tour-level singles titles, including seven Masters titles, and was a three-time major runner-up.

 Chang was inducted into the International Tennis Hall of Fame in 2008.
-He began coaching Kei Nishikori in 2014.
+He coached Kei Nishikori from 2014 to 2025, and currently coaches Learner Tien.

 Early life

 Michael Te-Pei Chang was born to Joe and Betty Chang on February 22, 1972, in Hoboken, New Jersey.
 Chang's parents had emigrated to the United States from Taiwan.
+His father, Joe Chang, had come to the United States to attend graduate school at Stevens Institute of Technology in Hoboken.

 After moving from Hoboken to St. Paul, Minnesota, where he learned tennis, Chang and his family moved first to Placentia, California, and then to Encinitas, California, to increase the tennis opportunities for him and his older brother, Carl.
 Growing up, Chang learned some Chinese from his Taiwanese parents and can speak Mandarin.
 Betty quit her job as a chemist to travel with Chang on tour.
 After rising to #163 in the world as a 15-year-old amateur, Chang dropped out of tenth grade at San Dieguito High School in Encinitas to pursue a professional tennis career.
 He received his GED in February 1988.